 We like to focus on the pour-over method, which is a more manual style of brewing involving hand-pouring water through coffee and a paper filter.
 It allows for much better control over the amount of coffee and the overall result.

-There are two different bits of kit we prefer to use for our filter coffee – the Chemex and the Hario.
+There are three different bits of kit we prefer to use for our filter coffee, Chemex, Hario & Fellow

 A Chemex is a gorgeous glass pour-over flask, invented in the 1940s by Peter Schlumbohm, an enterprising chemist in the United States.